Director – Jaime Steinburg Winfree, M.Ed.

 Research Consultant – Andrea Swartzendruber, P.hD.

-Andrea is an Assistant Professor and earned her doctoral degree in Epidemiology and Biostatistics.
-Andrea’s specialization is sexual and reproductive health, adolescent health, maternal and child health, and women’s health policy.
+Andrea is an Assistant Professor and earned her doctoral degree in Reproductive, Perinatal and Women’s Health and her master’s degree in Global Health.
+Andrea’s areas of expertise include sexual and reproductive health, adolescent health, maternal and child health, and women’s health policy.

 Gwinnett Citizens for Comprehensive Sex Education (GCCSE) advocates for curricula based on medically and scientifically accurate information while raising awareness about the negative consequences of abstinence-only education.
 Our purpose is to empower adolescents and young adults to make informed health decisions throughout their lives.

 GCCSE is an all-inclusive organization.
 We welcome involvement and participation from all Gwinnettians, past, and present, regardless of race, color, religion, age, citizenship status, national origin, ancestry, sex, sexual orientation, gender identity, or disability.
 For our purposes, “Citizen” shall be defined as “an inhabitant of a city or town”.
 Anyone who has either had children in the Gwinnett County Public School (GCPS) system, has been a student of GCPS themselves, or feels aligned with our mission and values is welcome in our organization.